Knotted Star Medallions Video OR EBOOK

 3) Printablepaper: huge selection of shapes, but doesn't offer option to customize the paper size.

-Make your own template!
+Tip: Make your own template!

-A really neat idea by Kerri.
+If you can't print your dotted paper over cardstock, then use this really neat idea by Kerri.
 Mark your own dots on cardstock, tape it with packing transparent tape to make it sturdier and then punch the holes with a thick needle.
 Brilliant, thank you Kerri!